Output-Feedback System Level Synthesis via Dynamic Programming: DP Algorithms for Output-Feedback SLS

 $H_x$ can then be computed by \lem{pinv-equal-regression}.
 On the other hand, we know $\Gamma_B H_{\lambda'} \lambda' = 0$.
 Therefore, $H_{\lambda'} \lambda' \in \nul{\Gamma_B}$, and we can reparameterize the space by setting $H_\lambda = \basis{\nul{\Gamma_B}}$.
 Lastly, the solution to the above equation exists if and only if

 Therefore, $x[\tau] \in \nul{\Gamma_B H_x + \Gamma_A}$.
 Along with $x[\tau] \in \nul{\tdA_{eq}}$, we can derive $\Psi_x[\tau]$ via \lem{union-of-null-space} and \lem{normalization}. \end{proof}

-\thm{feasible_set} provides a numerically more stable procedure to compute $H_x$ and $H_\lambda$, the reasons include \begin{itemize} \item $H_x$ can be computed by regression, which can be done via some sophisticated algorithms; \item $H_\lambda$ have a smaller dimension; \item the normalized $\Psi_x$ is less likely to suffer resolution issues. \end{itemize}
+\thm{feasible_set} provides a numerically more stable procedure to compute $H_x$ and $H_\lambda$, and while we leave this proof for future work, our experiments indicate that \begin{itemize} \item $H_x$ can be computed by regression, which can be done via some sophisticated algorithms; \item $H_\lambda$ have a smaller dimension; \item the normalized $\Psi_x$ is less likely to suffer resolution issues. \end{itemize}

 \paragraph{Initial condition} Under the state-feedback scenario in \cite{tseng2020system}, we only need to set $\Pxx[1] = I$ at the end to enforce the initial condition.
 However, under our output-feedback setting, we have two sets of initial conditions.
 We need to ensure both $x[0]$ and $x[1]$ in \eqn{of-initial-condition}.
 Therefore, we partition the whole backward recursion into two phases: from $T$ to $1$ and from $1$ to $0$.
 For the former phase, we derive $\Acal_u[\tau]$ and $\Psi_x[\tau]$ recursively according to \thm{feasible_set} until we obtain $\Psi_x[1]$.
 In the next phase, we derive $\Acal_u[0]$ using the following theorem.